Chris Tucker: Politics

 He endorsed Barack Obama in the 2008 primaries.

 In 2021, Tucker joined the Heal Los Angeles Foundation as an official ambassador.
-The Foundation is co-founded by Michael Jackson’s son, Prince Jackson, and their purpose is to help inner-city youth in Los Angeles by ending homelessness, child abuse, and hunger in the city.
+The Foundation is co-founded by Michael Jackson's son, Prince Jackson, and their purpose is to help inner-city youth in Los Angeles by ending homelessness, child abuse, and hunger in the city.

 During the 2022 Halloween Thriller Night hosted by the Heal Los Angeles Foundation, Tucker and Steve Harvey were honored and received the inaugural "Man in The Mirror" Award.
 The award is given to influential individuals using their platforms for good.
 Tucker accepted the award that was presented by Prince Jackson.

 In 2025, Tucker participated in the Riyadh Comedy Festival.
-Joey Shea, Saudi Arabia researcher at Human Rights Watch, said in a statement that the Saudi government is using the comedy festival to whitewash its human rights abuses.
+Joey Shea, a Saudi Arabia researcher at Human Rights Watch, said in a statement that the Saudi government is using the comedy festival to whitewash its human rights abuses.